aspose-total/Aspose.Total-Products/total/en/cpp/conversion/flatopc-to-ppsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert FLATOPC to PPSM or Online App" h2="Export FLATOPC to PPSM within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The need to convert FLATOPC to PPSM arises when a user wants to create a presentation from a document.
+FLATOPC is a document format used to store text, images, and other data in a single file.
+It is a popular format used by many applications, including Microsoft Word.
+PPSM is a presentation format used by Microsoft PowerPoint.
+It is used to store slides, animations, and other data in a single file.

+<h2>How Aspose.Total helps for flatopc to ppsm conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate FLATOPC to PPSM conversion while using two of it's APIs.
-Load your FLATOPC using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPSM.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of FLATOPC to PPSM.
+It consists of two APIs, Aspose.Words for C++ and Aspose.Slides for C++.
+Aspose.Words for C++ can be used to load the FLATOPC file and convert it to HTML.
+Aspose.Slides for C++ can then be used to load the HTML and create a new presentation.
+Finally, the presentation can be saved as a PPSM file.
+This process can be automated using Aspose.Total for C++, making it easy to convert FLATOPC to PPSM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}